Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable7.md

 - less than or equal to 10% peak-to-peak ripple/noise on input (at full load)

-- You must use [active components](https://en.wikipedia.org/wiki/Electronic_component#Active_components) (i.e. not just transformers, capacitors, inductors, resistors, etc.)
+- You must use [active components](https://en.wikipedia.org/wiki/Electronic_component#Active_components) (i.e. not just transformers, capacitors, inductors, resistors, diodes, etc.)

 - Your design should optimize for efficiency and cost